sswam/allemande/doc/README-barbarella.md

 - Serry, after Sergey Brin and Larry Page, the founders of Google
 - Jadev, after Jawed Karim, and Chad Hurley, and Steve Chen, the founders of YouTube
-- Pr0nto, for pron pronto!
+- Pr0nto, for pr0n pronto!

 ### Applications